c6o/docs/content/guides/advanced.md

 }
 ```

-To call this service from the UI, the settings web component uses the UI to retrieve a client side feathers service as shown in the web component snippet below.
+To call this service from the UI, the settings web component uses the UI to retrieve a client-side feathers service as shown in the web component snippet below.

 ```typescript
 async connectedCallback() {